peytoncordero/DRI25/data-literacies.md

 >> "Who ought to receive the benefits of research and bear its burdens?
 This is a question of justice, in the sense of "fairness in distribution" or "what is deserved."
 An injustice occurs when some benefit to which a person is entitled is denied without good reason or when some burden is imposed unduly...
 There are several widely accepted formulations of just ways to distribute burdens and benefits...
 These formulations are (1) to each person an equal share, (2) to each person according to individual need, (3) to each person according to individual effort, (4) to each person according to societal contribution, and (5) to each person according to merit."
 </Secret>

 Every university or research institution must, legally, have its own or an affiliated IRB.
-The IRB is intended to provide oversight, administrative support, and educational training to ensure that research done at that location complies with federal and state regulations, and university or institutional policy.
+The IRB is intended to provide oversight, administrative support, and educational training to ensure that research done at that location complies with federal and state regulations, and university or institutional policy.make 1 page-->

-## When is an IRB required?
+### When is an IRB required?

 Usually, IRB review is required when *ALL* of the criteria below are met:

-* The investigator is conducting research or clinical investigation,
+* The investigator is conducting **research** or **clinical investigation**,
-* The proposed research or clinical investigation involves human subjects, and
+* The proposed **research** or **clinical investigation** involves human subjects, and
-* Your university or research institution is engaged in the research or clinical investigation involving human subjects.
+* Your university or research institution is **engaged** in the research or clinical investigation involving human subjects.

 An IRB is an institutional complaince that may not consider other ethical impacts.
 As we move forward in this workshop we will consider data and digital project ethics beyond compliance.